dkallen78/math-trainer/logBlog.md

 I need some way to notify the user when they've unlocked a new skill branch.
 Currently, the user starts with just Addition, Fundamentals unlocked, but when they unlock Addition, Reorder I want there to be some kind of notification that something new is available.

 I also have a headache and that's why I'm stopping kind of early.
 That totally counts as an issue.

+## Update 2023-04-26

+### 22:40

+Making good, multi-use functions to produce random problems is hard.
+I could make custom functions for each skill but that seems kind of wasteful, so I'm trying to make functions that can be used by more than one skill.
+But the more work you make them do, the less they want to keep their flat distribution curves.
+It's not acceptable (to me) that one answer would be produced 34% of the time and another only 1%.

+I also put another post on reddit reaching out for some input/help/guidance.
+I have to try, but I think I'm alone on this one.
+For now.

+### Issues

+I'm finding that I need to make my problemTester program a little bit more versatile, so I'm going to try ot put some work in on that this week to make it more useful and maybe a little prettier.

+I still need a notification system but I'm focused on these other issues for now.